 - Passage of AB 634, a state law that makes it easier for condo and coop owners to install solar panels;

-- The GRF solar array, scheduled for completion in 2018, will provide 2/3’s of the power for Rossmoor’s common buildings;
+- The GRF solar array, which provides 2/3’s of the power for Rossmoor’s common buildings;

 - Film Night, a monthly series in Peacock Hall featuring a variety of stories and documentaries focused on sustainability;

-- Earth Day/Week celebrations, featuring demonstrations, presentations, and films focused on taking better care of our fragile planet;
+- Earth Day/Month celebrations, featuring demonstrations, presentations, and films focused on taking better care of our fragile planet;

-- The Trash Talk Committee, which is sponsoring a pilot project for recycling organic waste (composting);
+- The Trash Talk Committee, which implemented the organic waste composting program at Rossmoor;

-- Electric Vehicle Charging Stations, which should begin appearing in Rossmoor in the near future; and
+- Electric Vehicle Charging Stations, are now available in THREE Rossmoor locations;

-- Publication of Earth Matters, a bimonthly column in the Rossmoor News and blogged directly to you by signing up for Sustainable Rossmoor blog posts.
+- Publication of Earth Matters, a biweekly column in the Rossmoor News and blogged directly to you by signing up for Sustainable Rossmoor blog posts.

 Our Mission and Guiding Principles: